mrz1836/paymail-inspector/docs/commands/paymail.md

 * [paymail brfc](paymail_brfc.md)	 - List all specs, search by keyword, or generate a new BRFC ID
 * [paymail capabilities](paymail_capabilities.md)	 - Get the capabilities of the paymail domain
+* [paymail completion](paymail_completion.md)	 - generate the autocompletion script for the specified shell
 * [paymail p2p](paymail_p2p.md)	 - Starts a new P2P payment request
 * [paymail resolve](paymail_resolve.md)	 - Resolves a paymail address
 * [paymail validate](paymail_validate.md)	 - Validate a paymail address or domain